jasonviipers/api/README.md

 # ExpressJS Prisma

-This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD chat.
+This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database, Redis and CRUD chat.

 ## ✨ Features